New York City is one of the best places on earth.

 Of course this list could go on forever and ever with things that I enjoy doing in New York City, but it would get out of hand…

 If you are traveling to New York City and you are looking for more things to do that extend beyond this list, here are some of my best recommendations:

 What To Read Before & During Your Trip:

 - Eater NY – http://ny.eater.com – This is my go-to resource for any and everything food related.
 Any and all food news can be found on this site.

 - Thrillist – http://www.thrillist.com/new-york – This is one of my absolute favorite websites.
 Ever.
 Anything that can be put onto a list is on this site, and I love it.

 - Gothamist – http://gothamist.com – My everything-in-NYC website.
 I don’t read the regular news, I read Gothamist!

 - Four Square & Swarm – Now in two apps (ugh), Swarm is a check-in app that will not only keep track of places you have visited but will also give you discounts at some places that you check-in at.
 Foursquare is a rating app that will give you tips and ratings on every place in NYC.

 - Simple Subway (Android) / Embark (iPhone) – Put the subway map away and download a simple-to-use app that works underground and gives you real-time updates on traveling through the subway system.

-- Uber* / Lyft* – Uber and Lyft are two great apps for getting a taxi in the city.
+- Lyft* – Lyft is a great app for getting a taxi in the city.
 Standing in the street trying to hail a cab has become a thing of the past (well at least outside of surge-pricing hours).